Inti Šraj: "My grandmother taught me how to be fair."

 How are you today, and what is different than ten years ago?

-In this time (I will be 40 next year), I am accepting aging with open hands.
-Indeed, I don't yet feel the harmful effect of aging.
+In this time (I will be 40 next year), I am accepting ageing with open hands.
+Indeed, I don't yet feel the harmful effect of ageing.
 I am more at peace now.
 I have learned that the feeling of fatality is not real, and everything passes.
 In difficult and tense moments, I try to calm myself and wait for the storm to fade away.
 I can easily get around the world because I have a pretty good idea of how it works.
 I can easier live with myself because I know myself a bit better.
 In the last ten years, I became a mother and, besides all the other gifts of motherhood, I accepted knowledge of how wonderfully our bodies work.
 I don't pay so much attention to my looks.
 I think women should cherish our bodies not only by the looks but also by the capabilities.
 After a year and a half of breastfeeding, I don't care how my breasts look.
 I adore them because of their abilities.
 Because I love them, I find them beautiful no matter how they look.

 Do you have your spirit animal?